alexei-matveev/grinder/grinder-clj/README.md

 some  non-trivial logic  in ConsoleFoundation.java  that "dynamically" loads UI versions and if nothing works falls back to TextUI.

+This logic appears to consult the class name in the Java resource
+named:

+    META-INF/net.grinder.console

+and use that as the UI implementation.
+There appears to be at least two implementations:

+    net.grinder.console.swingui.ConsoleUI
+    net.grinder.console.service.Bootstrap

+listed respectively in two identically named resource files:

+    ../grinder-swing-console/src/main/resources/META-INF/net.grinder.console
+    ../grinder-console-service/resources/META-INF/net.grinder.console

+The uberjar will only contain one  resource file.
+It happens to be the "Bootstrap"  implementation,  possibly  unfinished.
+If  you  edit  the uberjar with vim replacing Bootstrap  implementation with the Swing UI then running the uberjar as above does launch the Swing UI.

 ## License

 Copyright © 2017 Alexei Matveev <alexei.matveev@gmail.com>